Sign up to our Newsletter

 You should practice for your law school interviews, but you should avoid sticking to a script.
 While preparing for your interview, you should have a few key talking points in mind that you can naturally incorporate throughout the conversation.
 Memorization allows for too much room for error and not enough room for free-flowing interaction.

-4. What Are the Most Common Law School Interview Questions?
+4. What Are the Most Common Interview Questions for Law School Admission?

-Some of the most popular law school interview questions include:
+Some of the most popular interview questions include:

 • “Tell me about yourself.”